chrischizinski/MWFWC_FishR/docs/index.md

 ![Rstudio Version 2](/MWFWC_FishR/figs/Rstudio_version_2.png)

-### 3. Create a directory to store your R pacakges.
+### 3. Create a directory to store your R packages.

 There a couple of benefits for doing this.
 The biggest is that if you upgrade your version of R, you do not need to re-install all your R packages.
 You can create this directory via File Explorer on PC and Finder on Mac.